ga-chicago/giant-object/README.md

 ## Create an object
-1.  create and object using dot notation with five properties and one method that prints something to the screen.
+1.  create and object using dot notation with five properties
-2. Create an object using bracket notation with five properties and one method that prints something to the screen.
+2. Create an object using bracket notation with five properties

-## Call the methods that you created in your object.